 Changes in demand patterns cause revenue variability and affect the cost and feasibility of financing options.
 The degree of revenue volatility is partly a result of rate design.
 For example, the increasing-block rate structure often adopted as a conservation tool amplifies revenue variability.
 In contrast, the traditional declining-block rate schedule tends to decrease revenue variability.
-While conservation rates can postpone or even permanently preclude expensive expansion of system facilities, a positive long-term financing effect of conservation rates.
+While conservation rates can postpone or even permanently preclude expensive expansion of system facilities, a positive long-term financing effect of conservation, it is suggested that regulators examine the revenue volatility aspect of conservation rates.
 Revenue instability causes increased borrowing costs, more complicated long-term system planning, as well as political and regulatory problems.
 If the volatility dimension is not addressed, the financing prospects for the utility can be harmed and the financial risk confronting the water utility can be increased.

-27 Washington State Department of Health, Overview of Conservation-Oriented Rate Structures for Public Water Systems (Olympia, Washington, Washington State Department of Health, April 1995).
+Washington State Department of Health, Overview of Conservation-Oriented Rate Structures for Public Water Systems (Olympia, Washington, Washington State Department of Health, April 1995).